INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 Any ideas who’s going to release the album this time?

 We don’t, because two labels we’re talking with right now I got to go back to take care of business.
 I got to figure out who we’re going to go with.
 Might be Frontiers Records?

 TWO VERSIONS OF L.A.
 GUNS?

 It’s – you know what, this is the real L.A.
-Guns, this is the band that Tracii Guns quit and he went and did four projects and they didn’t work and he started his own L.A.
+Guns, this is the band that Tracii Guns quit and he went and did four projects, and they didn’t work, and he started his own L.A.
 Guns.
 Now we hear he’s got a chick singer.
-Singing Phil’s lyrics I bet they’re all about chicks.
-So it’s all fucked up and so he could keep making a fool of himself and me and Phil, we don’t want nothing to do with them because he started this second L.A.
+Singing Phil’s lyrics, I bet they’re all about chicks.
+So it’s all fucked up, so he could keep making a fool of himself and me and Phil; we don’t want anything to do with them because he started this second L.A.
 Guns it’s ridiculous.
 It’s ridiculous.